-Working conditions for minors in France, particularly in terms of age, laws and restrictions, give rise to complex issues that are essential for the protection of young workers.
-This article takes an in-depth look at the various regulations governing the employment of minors, the consequences of these laws and the administrative steps required to guarantee a safe and positive working environment.
+The working conditions of minors in France, particularly in terms of age, laws, and restrictions, create complex and essential issues for the protection of young workers.
+This article takes an in-depth look at the various regulations governing the employment of minors, the consequences of these laws, and the administrative procedures required to ensure a safe and positive working environment.

 The different legal working ages in France